This article is intended to provide assistance if your having any trouble installing our products using the default connection string

-By default both InstantForum and InsantKB are provided with a connection similar to...
+By default both InstantForum.NET and InsantKB.NET are provided with a connection

 This is the name or IP address of your SQL Server instance.
 To locate the name for your SQL Server instance you can follow the steps below.

-To identify the name of your server if your using SQL Server 2005 or above you'll need to open the SQL Server 2995/2008/2012 Configuration Manager.
-Click the "SQL Server Services" node then double click the "SQL Server Agent (MSSQLServer)" service.
-Within the service property dialog click the "Service" tab and locate the "Host Name" field.
+If your using SQL Server 2005 you'll need to open the SQL Server 2995 Configuration Manager.
+Click the "SQL Server 2005 Services" node then double click the "SQL Server Agent (MSSQLServer)" service.
+Within the service proprty dialog clck the "Service" tab and locate the "Host Name" field.

 If you've installed a local instance of SQL Server the server name will typically be the machine name or IP address of that machine.
 Shared hosting providers may require you to update this to something like "sql1.myisp.com".

-Trusted connections will use the same windows account that your ASP.NET worker process is running under.
-This is typically the ASPNET account for Windows XP, 2000 or the NETWORKSERVICE account for Windows Server 2008, 2012 or Windows 7 & 8.
+s will use the same windows account that your ASP.NET worker process is running under.
+This is typically the ASPNET account for Windows XP, 2000 or the NETWORKSERVICE account for Windows Server 2003, 2008, Vista.

 To ensure the ASPNET or NETWORKSERVICE account can access the various tables and execute the stored procedures required by our products you should associate "db_owner" privileges with either the ASPNET or NETWORKSERVICE account.